Recognizing Visibility Graphs of Polygons with Holes and Internal-External Visibility Graphs of Polygons: Conclusion

 \section{Conclusion}

-In this paper, we showed that the visibility graph recognition problem is $\exists \Real-Complete$ for polygons with holes.
-Moreover, we showed that having both internal and external visibility graphs of a simple polygon, it is $\exists \Real-Complete$ to recognize them as the visibility graphs of a simple polygon.
-Even, having the \textit{BlockingVertexAssignment} of the internal visibility graph as a part of input, does not reduce the complexity class of this problem.
-This result motivates us to guess that having \textit{BlockingVertexAssignment} for a visibility graph as a part of input will not help us to decrease computational complexity of realizing the visibility graphs of simple polygons.
-However, it is still open to determine the complexity class of the visibility graph recognition for a simple polygon.
-Although, having the external visibility graph and the \textit{BlockingVertexAssignment} of internal visibility graph apply more constraints on reconstructing a simple polygon of a given visibility graph, but it may limit the possible choices of the realization.
-Therefore, our conjecture is that the visibility graph recognition problem for a simple polygon is still $\exists \Real-Complete$.
+In this paper, we showed that the visibility graph recognition problem is $\exists \Real\text{-}Complete$ for polygons with holes.
+Moreover, we showed that having both internal and external visibility graphs of a simple polygon, it is $\exists \Real\text{-}Complete$ to recognize them as corresponding visibility graphs of a simple polygon.
+Although the actual complexity class of recognizing visibility graphs for simple polygons is still open, from this result we conjecture that the problem is $\exists \Real\text{-}Complete$.
+Note that having the external visibility graph reduces possible options for reconstructing a simple polygon of a given visibility graph which offers more hints to the reconstruction procedure (makes it easier) on one side and adds more constraints (makes it more difficult) on the other side.
+So, we cannot definitely determine the complexity class of the problem when we have only the internal visibility graph compared to the cases when we have the external visibility graph as well

+We also proved that having a \textit{BlockingVertexAssignment} for the internal visibility graph as part of the input does not reduce the complexity class of this problem.
+However, there is another long-standing open problem about the complexity of recognizing a simple polygon when we have a \textit{BlockingVertexAssignment} for its non-visible pairs of vertices.
+For the same reason, this result also motivates us to guess that this problem is $\exists \Real\text{-}Complete$ as well.